 Natural disasters, political crises, pest and disease outbreaks, equipment failure and, most recently, the challenges caused by the global pandemic can all precipitate catastrophic losses of the invaluable resources they conserve.

-Therefore, the Crop Trust and the Plant Treaty have together launched an Emergency Reserve to provide a financial lifeline to genebanks facing urgent threats.
+Therefore, the Crop Trust and the International Plant Treaty have together launched an Emergency Reserve to provide a financial lifeline to genebanks facing urgent threats.
 The Reserve will respond to pressing requests from genebanks in low- and middle-income countries to prevent such losses.

-“The reality is that until now there hasn’t been a structured, predictable and consistent way to respond to these crises,” said Kent Nnadozie, Secretary of the Plant Treaty.
+“The reality is that until now there hasn’t been a structured, predictable and consistent way to respond to these crises,” said Kent Nnadozie, Secretary of the International Plant Treaty.

 Two donors have already come forward to support the initiative: the governments of Italy and Norway, the latter again through BOLD.

 Explained Nnadozie, “[The Reserve] will provide a funding mechanism that can respond rapidly when there’s an imminent threat to unique crop diversity collections that fall under the Treaty framework.”

 3: Climate change is making it harder for farmers to do their jobs, but they remain the frontline against global food insecurity.